MitCodes/Untitled-Website-Engine/README.md

 # Untitled-Website-Engine
-A simple solution to writing your own blog or website that uses no external dependencies and is highly customizable.
+A simple solution to create your own blog or website that uses no external dependencies and is highly customizable.
 Well defined format so backends can be created easily; currently only in typescript.

 ## Installation
 - Prereq: nodejs/npm